sherifhasan/FlutterSamples/README.md

 # FlutterSamples
 Flutter samples updated daily
 # To Run the one of the examples
-you neef to run this command flutter create .
+You need to run this command flutter create .